Skip to main content

 1. Keep work data on work computers.
 Employees are strongly urged to use a University-owned computer to access University data, as these devices have protections that may not exist on your personal machines.
 If your only option is to use a personal device, make sure it meets the Bring Your Own Device Standard, has anti-virus protection installed, and is running the latest version of its software.

-2. Use the campus VPN to securely access sensitive data or resources that are only available on-campus.
+2. Use the campus VPN to securely access Data Classification Policy or resources that are only available on-campus.
 Never use public Wi-Fi to login to University systems.
 Use LiquidFiles to transfer Sensitive Data electronically rather than email or a USB device.
 Remember, Sensitive Data must be stored on a network drive and never sent via email.
 Always disconnect from the VPN when access to protected resources is no longer required.

 3. Use only approved technology services.
 WVU has a variety of approved tools for teaching remotely and working remotely.
 University business should be conducted using WVU email accounts and approved technology services only.
 Store files on your OneDrive or Google Drive for easy access from both on and off-campus.
 Social media and online chat should never be used to discuss sensitive or confidential information, like grades.